Back to The Life of the True Church

 This also explains why matters so intensely in life.
 Absolution is not a private prayer over sorrow.
 Ecclesial judgment is involved.
 Government is involved.
 Mission is involved. does not leave men to assume for themselves the public care of souls.
 She sends, authorizes, and governs so that the faithful may know where Christ truly acts for them.

-For focused commentary on the principal texts beneath this chapter, see Romans 10:15: How Shall They Preach Unless They Be Sent?
+See also Romans 10:15: How Shall They Preach Unless They Be Sent?
 Mission, Jurisdiction, and Ecclesial Authority, Matthew 16:19: The Keys, Binding and Loosing, and Real Authority in the Church, Matthew 18:17: Hear the Church, Judgment, and the Visibility of Ecclesial Authority, and 1 Timothy 3:15: The Pillar and Ground of Truth, and the Church as Public Rule.

-Consistent Catholic teaching has always distinguished the power of order from the power of .
+Catholic teaching has always distinguished the power of order from the power of .
 The priest receives a character in ordination, but the public governance of souls belongs within 's juridical and hierarchical order.
 This is why theologians, canonists, and catechisms speak so carefully about mission, faculties, and ecclesiastical sending.
 They are not adding bureaucracy to .
 They are protecting souls from counterfeit ministry.

 This distinction is especially clear in the of . has always insisted that orders alone are not enough for absolution. is required because the confessional is judicial.
 The same principle extends more broadly: preaching, governance, and public ministry are not private possessions of the individual cleric.
 They belong to Christ's and are exercised within her order.

-At the same time, consistent Catholic teaching also preserves 's motherhood in necessity.
+At the same time, Catholic teaching also preserves 's motherhood in necessity.
 The salvation of souls is the supreme law, and in extraordinary conditions supplies what cannot be obtained ordinarily.
 But supplied is not self-mission.
 It is 's own merciful action.
 That distinction must never be lost.

 The missionary and history of gives a fitting witness here.
 Priests did not simply wander into public ministry because they felt sincere.
 They were sent.
 They carried mission from .
 Their preaching, confessions, and pastoral work were understood as ecclesial acts, not private initiatives with religious language attached.